Kabe-Innovates/C-Programming-M5/README.md

 ## ALGORITHM:

+## Algorithm

-1. Input the number of rows for the pyramid (e.g., num_rows).
+1. Input the string and the number of rows for the pyramid.
+2. Initialize variables:
-2. Initialize variables:i for the row count (starting from 1),j for the character count (starting from 1)
+   - `i` for the row count (starting from 0).
+   - `j` for printing the string in each row.
+   - `k` for printing spaces for alignment.
-3. Start a loop for i from 1 to num_rows (for each row of the pyramid).
+3. Start a loop for `i` from `0` to `rows - 1` (for each row of the pyramid):
-4. Calculate the midpoint position as midpoint = (2 * num_rows - 1) / 2.
+   - Print leading spaces to center the pyramid (`rows - i - 1` spaces).
+   - Start an inner loop for `j` from `0` to `i`:
+     - Print the string followed by a space.
+   - Move to the next line.
-5. End the program.
+4. End the program.

 ## PROGRAM:
 ```c